Concept Mastery Routine (FI)

 We thought that this lesson was effective in defining cloud types, however the “example” sections of the mastery routine can be a bit convoluted.
 We talked around it so as not to confuse our students, but we were led to wonder if teachers need to use the “example” section every time.
 Can this template be modified in any way to best outline the chosen topic?
 Some topics with very specific rules are made for using the concept mastery routine.
 For example, in a previous lesson we used the concept diagram to define the nature of minerals.

-mkalowe About 7 years ago
+mkalowe Over 7 years ago

 Concept Mastery Reflection/log